dart-lang/site-www/src/language/class-modifiers-for-apis.md

 As an API designer,
-these new modifiers give you control over how users work with your code, and conversely how you are able to evolve your code without breaking them.
+these new modifiers give you control over how users work with your code, and conversely how you are able to evolve your code without breaking theirs.

 But these options carry complexity with them: you now have more choices to make as an API designer.